Nine companies to exit smartphone market in India in 2017

-The Indian smartphone market will enter uncharted territory in 2017 with more exits of players than entries, underlining heightened competition in the world’s fastest-growing smartphone market, which has seen sharp slowdown in pace of growth this year.
+The Indian smartphone market will enter uncharted territory in 2017 with more exits of players than entries, underlining heightened competition in the world’s fastest-growing smartphone market, which has seen a sharp slowdown in the pace of growth this year.

 Most of the past couple of year’s entrants could not generate enough revenue to sustain the intense competition in India, which will push a number of them out, said a Counterpoint Research report.